Did you ever wonder about the French connection to Mardi Gras?

 King’s Cake, or galette des rois, is eaten as part of the run-up to carnival season.
 It’s made with brioche dough and almond paste.
 Hidden inside is a fève (a dry bean) or tiny figurine.
 Whoever finds it is on the hook for buying the next cake.
 During carnival, the French traditionally eat les beignets du carnaval (think puffy doughnut, but more delicious).

-Wherever you might go to celebrate Mardi Gras, expect lots of partying, masks, colorful costumes, music, and dancing.
+Wherever you might go to celebrate, expect lots of partying, masks, colorful costumes, music, and dancing.
 Enjoy the revelry!

-- Le Carnaval de Paris is on Feb.
-7, 2016.
-This year’s theme is the aquatic fantasy world, so expect to see lots of sequined mermaids.
-It kicks off at Place Gambetta (20th arr) at 1 pm and winds its way to Place de la République (arriving about 6 pm, but the partying continues well after).
-For more details: http://www.parisianist.com/en/attractions/annual-events/carnaval-de-paris-2016/
+- Le Carnaval de Paris is on February 26.
+It kicks off at Place Gambetta (20th arr) at about 1 pm and winds its way to Place de la République (arriving about 5 pm).
+For more details, here’s the Carnaval de Paris website.